Traditional marketers don’t rely enough on data.

 Trouble is that your data is bullshit.
 Not some of the time.
 But most of the time.

 Statistics lie.
 Data lies.
 They don’t have a lot to do with your actual customer.
 They ruin the creative aspect of most marketing messages.
 They ramp up the marketing spend and drive down the customer experience.

 Which means all those ‘data-driven’ marketing campaigns are simply best guesses.
 Hunches.
 And gut feelings.
 All of the things most digital marketers supposedly despise.

-Because lurking beneath the dozens of dashboards gaudily flaunting KPI porn, there’s a plethora of problems infecting your underlying assumptions.
+Lurking beneath the dozens of digital marketing dashboards gaudily flaunting KPI porn, there’s a plethora of problems infecting your underlying assumptions.

 And we ain’t just talkin’ TOFU or BOFU here.